rwb/ccjs489h/README.md

 7. strengths and weaknesses of the data are properly acknowledged
 ---

-* Remember, points 4 and 5 and typically integrated into a study data section (section 4 in the outline above).
+* Remember, points 4 and 5 are typically integrated into a study data section (section 4 in the outline above).
+* However, you have flexibility in how to structure this.

 ### Point 6: Using the Data